Researching the playspace project

 Tip: Many people will offer to bring power tools.
 Remember that essence of a community build is that many hands make light work.
 In KaBOOM! experience, numerous power tools can be dangerous and unnecessary.
 Only use ones that are truly needed, like power saws and drills.

 A playspace is more than just swings and climbers, and it's not just for kids!
 The entire community can use it.
 Envision transforming not just the playground area but your entire site into a community gathering space where everyone can enjoy themselves.
-Get ideas and detailed instructions for side projects like gardens, benches, and picnic tables.
+Get ideas and detailed instructions for DIY projects like gardens, benches, and picnic tables.

 There's lots of teamwork involved with a playspace build, from your fellow playspace committee members to other community members.
 Tap into your local community to find the resources, skills, and materials you need to make this playspace build happen.
 First, learn about the other teams on your committee: